-- Children younger than 2 years old, or persons who are unconscious or incapacitated; - In limited situations where a face covering cannot be used for pedagogical or developmental reasons, (e.g., communicating or assisting young children or those with special needs) a face shield with a drape (per CDPH guidelines) can be used instead of a face covering while in the classroom as long as the wearer maintains physical distance from others.
-Staff must return to wearing a face covering outside of the classroom. - Proper wear and care of face coverings found here.
+- Children younger than 2 years old, or persons who are unconscious or incapacitated; - In limited situations where face coverings cannot be used for pedagogical or developmental reasons, (i.e., communicating or assisting young children or those with special needs) a face shield can be used by staff in the classroom instead of a cloth face covering as long as the wearer maintains physical distance from others.
+Staff must return to wearing a face-covering outside of the classroom." - Proper wear and care of face coverings found here.